About Sparky and Shady

 Shady represents the protective, reactive part that can take over when we feel stressed, scared, overwhelmed, disconnected or unsafe.

-Rather than seeing behaviour as good or bad, Sparky and Shady helps children and adults ask:
+Rather than seeing behaviour as good or bad, Sparky and Shady helps grownups ask:

-• How can we return to calm, safety and connection?
+- What can I do to support this child to return to calm, safety and connection?

-This approach helps children understand themselves with kindness and compassion.
-Learning to meet our needs in calm, connected ways takes time, practice and support from grownups.
+When grownups take this approach, we help children understand themselves with kindness and compassion.
+Learning to meet needs in kind, calm, connected ways takes time, practice and support from grownups.

 Sparky and Shady philosophy